 Quantitative or qualitative data?

 Well-designed feedback forms use a mix of quantitative and qualitative questions.
-Typically this is done by asking a yes/no question, multiple choice question or a rating question, followed by an open-ended question.
+Typically, this is done by asking a yes/no question, a multiple-choice question or a kind of rating question, followed by an open-ended question.

 The initial question gives you an idea of the general happiness among the respondents, while the open question dives deeper into what your visitors like and dislike about your website, product or service.